Best TeamViewer Alternatives

 With high-quality VoIP and teleconferencing numbers for many countries, Mikogo makes virtual meetings easy.
 Users will enjoy the convenience of multiple monitor support for up to four screens and a data transfer function to safely share and exchange sensitive files up to 200MB with each other.

-A 14-day trial for a single user per session is available.
+A fourteen-day trial for a single user per session is available.

 4. Ammyy Admin

-With a zero-configuration requirement, users can immediately and easily share a remote desktop or control a server.
-No complicated firewall or router configurations mean straightforward security features, and a unique ID is created for each user to avoid unauthorized entry.
-Ideal for remote system administration, distance learning, remote support, and data isolation, Ammyy Admin is a simple but robust multi-tasking TeamViewer alternative you can use anywhere and at any time.
+With a zero-configuration requirement, Ammyy Admin users can immediately and easily share a remote desktop or control a server.
+No complicated firewall or router configurations mean straightforward security features and a unique ID is created for each user to avoid unauthorized entry.
+Ideal for remote system administration, distance learning, remote support, and data isolation, Ammyy Admin is a simple but robust multi-tasking TeamViewer alternative you can use anywhere at any time.

 Free for personal use, this remote desktop software enables direct data transfer and basic chat functions.
 Unfortunately, it doesn’t support full-screen mode.